JGCRI/xanthos/README.md

 # Notice
-This repository uses the Git Large File Storage (LFS) extension (see https://git-lfs.github.com/ for details).
+Xanthos runs only on Python 2.7.
+This repository also uses the Git Large File Storage (LFS) extension (see https://git-lfs.github.com/ for details).
 Please run the following command before cloning if you do not already have Git LFS installed:
 `git lfs install`.

 # Xanthos 2.0 - Upgrades